IAWTWorkshopITSC/2024/README.md

 ## Expected participation

 Members of industry, research, consultancy and public authorities in the field of autonomous shipping, intelligent water-based logistics and related topics are the the target audience of this workshop.
 If you do not belong to this target audience, but are interested in the workshop's subject, do not hesitate to join us!
+Please make sure to [register](https://ieee-itsc.org/2024/registration/) to the ITSC Workshop Day in order to be able to join.

 ## Organizers